- What Is WHOOP?

 A high heart rate variability and a low resting heart rate, compared to your baseline, indicate that your body is recovering well.
-A low HRV and high RHR indicate that the heart is working harder to supply nutrients via the bloodstream.
-It also means that the nervous system is busy trying to meet the body’s “physiological demands, such as musculoskeletal recovery, stress, illness, and fatigue.”
+A low HRV and high RHR indicate that your heart is working harder to supply nutrients via the bloodstream.
+It also means that your nervous system is busy trying to meet your body’s “physiological demands, such as musculoskeletal recovery, stress, illness, and fatigue” (source).

 Of course, your sleep performance also plays a crucial role in recovery.
 The more quality sleep you get, the quicker you recover.

-Thanks to the advanced sleep monitoring technology in WHOOP, the device can not only measure how much time I spend in bed, but also how much time it takes me to fall asleep (sleep latency), how long I sleep, and what stage of sleep I’m in.
+Thanks to the advanced sleep monitoring technology in WHOOP, the device can not only measure how much time I spend in bed, but also how much time it takes me to fall asleep (sleep latency), how long I sleep, how much time I spend awake after sleep onset (WASO), and what stage of sleep I’m in.

 A typical sleep cycle consists of four stages:

-- Slow wave sleep (SWS — also known as deep sleep)
+- Slow wave sleep (SWS, which is also known as deep sleep).

-WHOOP uses its sensors to detect changes in my heart rate, the ambient temperature, and movement patterns.
+WHOOP uses its sensors to detect changes in my heart rate, the ambient temperature, electrodermal activity and movement patterns.

 Every morning, I get a detailed report telling me how much time I spent in bed, how long it took me to fall asleep, how long I spent in each stage of sleep, and how many times my sleep was disturbed.

-Additionally, you can also check your respiratory rate (how many breaths you take per minute).
+Additionally, you can also check your respiration rate (how many breaths you take per minute).
 That number should be relatively stable from night to night.
-If you see significant changes, it could indicate an underlying issue, such as an infection with the new coronavirus.
+If you see significant changes, it could indicate an underlying issue, such as a viral infection.

 How Accurately Does WHOOP Track Sleep?

-According to WHOOP, their sleep tracking is 95% accurate compared to the calibration tests the company has done in sleep labs.
+According to WHOOP, their sleep metrics are 95% accurate compared to the calibration tests the company has done in sleep labs.
 The University of Arizona recently published a study on sleep trackers and called WHOOP “highly accurate.”